seattle-javascript-401d7/rest_api/davez/tworesourceapi/README.md

 tests.

 # Starting the app
+1. Open 2 terminal windows, and type '''mongod''' in one of them.
+  - this starts the mongodb database
-1. type: '''gulp''' from the root directory
+2. In the 2nd window, type: '''gulp''' from the root directory
+  - this starts the servers needed for the app to work.
-2. navigate to: '''localhost:8888''' in your browser
+3. navigate to: '''localhost:8888''' in your browser
-3. Input data into the input fields
+4. Input data into the input fields
   - only numbers can be used for the year
-4. Have fun!!
+5. Have fun!!

 # Running end-to-end protactor tests
+1. open three seperate terminal windows
+2. in one window run mongo by typing '''mongod'''
+  - this starts the mongo database
+3. in another window, type: '''gulp''' from the root directory
+  - this starts the necessary servers
-1. type: '''gulp webpack:test''' from root directory
+4. in the last window, type: '''gulp webpack:test''' from the root directory
-2. type: '''protractor test/protractor/conf.js''' from root directory
+5. in the same window as step 4, type: '''protractor test/protractor/conf.js''' from root directory
-3. all tests should run and pass
+6. all tests should run and pass

 # Running Unit (karma) tests
 1. type: '''gulp webpack:test''' from root directory